Carrier Packets: A Simple Checklist for Brokers

 Invoicing procedures.
 How to initiate payments and where to send documents to receive payment after load delivery.

 New carrier profile information.
-This form includes all identifying information about a new carrier that a broker requires for onboarding, including the carrier’s company name, mailing address, MC#, DOT#, Federal ID#, and Standard Carrier Alpha Code (SCAC)#.
+This is all identifying information about a new carrier that a broker requires for the onboarding process.

 Carrier quick pay options.
-If offered by a broker, quick pay options provide expedited payment to carriers so they can be paid within one to five days after delivery of the load.
+If offered by a broker, quick pay options provide expedited payment to approved carriers through factoring.
 Carriers might have to pay a 1% to 3.5% fee for access to quick pay options.
 Brokers should include details about how a carrier can expedite payment.
 For example, they may need to provide an invoice, bill of lading, load number, and supporting documents.

 The challenge with traditional carrier packets